themrchas/vue-deploy-1/README.md

   - Custom element only allows you to appas in strings as props and there is not 'reactivity' between custom element and other DOM constructs
   - In main use const wrappedElement = wrap(Vue,App); window.customElements.define("v-money",wrappedElement);
   - This method allowed bootstrap to be scoped to custom element only
-  - Requires adjustments in main.js
+  - Requires adjustments in main.js and use of web-component-wrapper
+  - vue.config.js needs to be modified to run enableShadowCss.
+This allows the shadow DOM element to be created (I believe).
   - to build:
                 npm run build -- --target wc --name v-money 'src/*.vue' --inline-vue   (--inline-vue includes vue in the build)